🔼The name Habor: Summary

 🔼Etymology of the name Habor

-The name Habor comes from the root-verb חבר (habar), meaning to join, which would agree with the idea that Habor is the name of a river that joins the larger Euphrates:
+The name Habor comes from the verb חבר (habar), meaning to join, which would agree with the idea that Habor is the name of a river that joins the larger Euphrates:

 For a meaning of the name Habor, NOBSE Study Bible Name List reads Joined Together.
 Jones' Dictionary of Old Testament Proper Names proposes Uniting Together.
 BDB Theological Dictionary does not interpret our name but does list it under the verb חבר (habar), meaning to join.